1970s Philips Wall Spotlight

 Manufacturer: Koninklijke Philips N.V., Eindhoven, The Netherlands.

-Other versions: Made in some varieties.
+Other versions: This 1970s Philips wall spotlight exists in some varieties.
 This wall lamp is model NWS 98.

 Koninklijke Philips N.V.